Operation Gearbox II: German bases, 1941–1942

 The British followed events from Bletchley Park through Ultra, made easier by German willingness to make routine use of radio communication.
-Four British minesweepers en route from Archangelsk were diverted to investigate and reached Isfjorden on 19 October.
+Four British minesweepers en route from Arkhangelsk were diverted to investigate and reached Isfjorden on 19 October.
 A Wekusta 5 aircraft crew spotted the ships as they prepared to land and the thirty men at Bansö were flown to safety by the aircraft and two Ju 52 transport aircraft in something of a rush.
 Bansö was deserted when the British arrived but some code books were recovered; when the ships left, the Germans returned.
 After 38 supply flights, Dr Albrecht Moll and three men arrived, to sen weather reports over the winter of 1941–1942.
 On 29 October 1941, Hans Knoespel and five weathermen were installed by the Kriegsmarine at Lilliehöökfjorden, a branch of Krossfjord in the north-western Spitsbergen.
 Landing aircraft was riskier in winter, when the landing ground or an ice-covered bay was frozen solid, because soft snow on top could pile up in front of the wheels of the aircraft and jerk it to a stop or prevent it from reaching take-off speed when departing.
 The blanket of snow could also cover holes, into which a wheel could fall, potentially to damage the undercarriage or propeller.

 The Moll party at Bansö called for aircraft when the weather was adequate and after making low and slow passes, to check the landing ground for obstructions, the pilot decided whether to land.
 On 2 May 1942, the apparatus for an automatic weather station, a thermometer, barometer, transmitter and batteries arrived at Banak, in a box nicknamed Kröte (toad) by the aircrew.
 As soon as weather permitted, it was to be flown to Bansö and the Moll party brought back.
 It took until 12 May for a favourable weather report to reach Banak and a He 111 and a Ju 88 were sent with supplies and the technicians to install the Kröte.
 The aircraft reached Bansö at 5:45 a.m. and after a careful examination of the ground, the Heinkel pilot eventually landed, keeping its tail well up out of the snow.
 The main wheels quickly accumulated a drift of packed snow in front of them and the aircraft almost nosed over.
 The ten crew and passengers joined the ground party, who welcomed them having been alone for six months; the Ju 88 pilot was warned off by a flare and returned to Banak.